shun-li-casia/robotics_sdk_tda4vm/docker/setting_docker_ros1.md

     user@pc:~/j7ros_home$ source ./setup_env_pc.sh
     ```

-4. Run the ROS 1 Docker container:
+4. Start/Run the ROS 1 Docker container:
     ```
     user@pc:~/j7ros_home$ ./docker_run_ros1.sh
     ```

 5. Build the ROS nodes for visualization:
     ```
-    root@pc-docker:~/j7ros_home/ros_ws$ catkin_make
+    root@pc-docker:~/j7ros_home/ros_ws$ catkin_make --source src/robotics_sdk/ros1
     root@pc-docker:~/j7ros_home/ros_ws$ source devel/setup.bash
     ```

 ## 3. Run Demo Applications

-Table below summarizes the launch commands that you can use in the Docker container for each demo, on the TDA4/J7, and on the remote visualization PC.
+Table below summarizes the launch commands that you can use in the Docker container for each demo, on the TDA4, and on the remote visualization PC.
 For more details, see the following subsections.

 Demo (Input Source) | Launch command on TDA4          | Launch command on Remote Visualization PC
 --------------------|---------------------------------|-------------------------------------------